There was an error with your log in

 Larkya Pass, Nepal

 • Today starts with a gentle descent through paddy fields towards the small Karcha La pass, followed by a descent through fir forests filled with rhododendrons.
-Head to the tea house.
+Then we’ll head to the tea house.

 Meals: Breakfast, lunch, and dinner